Bushwallyta271828/Past-Projects/README.md

 # Past-Projects
 ## USACO Sample

-These are my submissions to the third USA Computer Olympiad competition of the 2016-2017 season.
+These are my submissions to the third USA Computer Olympiad Platinum competition of the 2016-2017 season (when I was a freshman).
 The problem statements are included in each sub-folder.
+In this contest I scored a 478.
+The scores of everyone on this competition can be found at this link: http://www.usaco.org/current/data/feb17_platinum_results.html

 ## Grid of 1s